 You have big plans for your home care agency.
 Maybe you want to offer specialized dementia care, expand into a new neighborhood, or provide your team with the best training available.
-These goals require funding, and that’s where you might feel stuck.
+These goals require funding, and that’s often where things feel stuck.
+But it doesn’t have to be a roadblock.
 Grants for home care agencies are designed to help you turn those plans into reality.
-This is funding specifically meant to support your growth and improve the quality of care in your community.
-While the application process requires dedication, a successful grant can provide the resources you need to take your agency to the next level.
-Here’s what you need to know to get started.
+This is funding specifically meant to support your growth and improve care in your community.
+While the process requires dedication, a successful grant provides the resources you need to take your agency to the next level.
+Here’s how to get started.

 Key Takeaways